 It is thus interesting to replace interactions depending on distances between individuals by interactions only depending on their closeness, or their ranks.
-This was done for the Cucker-Smale deterministic model in [Has13].
-In the latter the author replaces $\Psi(|x_i(t) - x_j(t)|)$ in (1.1) by, hence particles are interacting through their ranks and not in a metric way, see the discussion below.
+Replacing metric interactions my topological ones can be done in different ways.
+In taht prospect, in [Has13], the authors turns the Cucker-Smale deterministic model into a topological one by replacing the interaction term $\Psi(|x_i(t) - x_j(t)|)$ in (1.1) by, hence particles are interacting through their ranks and not in a metric way, see the discussion below.
 In the spirit of our previous paper [CDP18] one may introduce different noise in such a model.
-Some stochastic models of this kind have been introduced for other purposes, for instance finance in dimension 1 (see e.g [Shk12, JM08, Rey15]) or networks (see e.g. [Mar14]).
+Some stochastic models of this kind have been introduced for other purposes, for instance finance in dimension 1 (see e.g [Shk12, JM08, Rey15]).